SkygearIO/guides/cms/cms-import.md

 <a name='identifier'></a>

 #### `identifier`
-The field that Skygear uses to determine if there are any duplicated records.
+The field that Skygear uses to identify a record.
+If `identifier` is not provided, Skygeawr will use `_id` to identify records.

+If a record in the database is found to have the same identifier as the imported record, Skygear will update the record in the database.

 ```yml
 imports:
   import-name-random: